Sylius/Sylius/docs/bundles/SyliusFixturesBundle/builtin_listeners.rst

     Running fixture "currency"...
     $ _

-Has no configuration options, can be enabled by:
+The logger does not have any configuration options.
+It can be enabled in such a way:

 .. code-block:: yaml